Konga.com: Konga Marketplace

-Konga started its massive expansion in Nigeria with Konga Mall, which is a revolutionary option that allows businesses in Nigeria to showcase their products online.
+Konga started its expansion in Nigeria with Konga Mall, which is a revolutionary option that allows businesses in Nigeria to showcase their products online.
 Business owners were offered a free and simple delivery service.
 The business owner packages an order that is accompanied by SellerHQ details and details of the order before dropping the parcel at Konga's dropoff center.

-With the success of Konga Mall, came Konga Marketplace that has made it possible for even roadside sellers to be involved from any part of the country.
-Amazing products have been discovered and massive sales are made daily through this market.
-The sellers and buyers interact in this marketplace which is revolutionary.
-Unlimited opportunities have been created through this marketplace that has ended up boosting employment and economic growth and development in the country.
-Affiliate marketing and comparison online stores such as bestprices has also become possible with this marketplace.
+After the success of Konga Mall, Konga introduced Konga Marketplace, which made it possible for sellers to be involved from any part of the country.
+Affiliate marketing and comparison online stores, such as bestprices, have also become possible with this marketplace.

-Sim Shagaya says; “About a year ago, we realized that for our services to be really valuable to society, we had to build a platform for anyone, not just Konga, to sell and prosper.
-We launched this platform to a limited number of sellers and in that time, we have learned how to build a truly revolutionary Nigerian online marketplace…”

 Konga Self-Fulfill Model

-Self-Fulfill Model was a major upgrade in Konga's marketplace offer.
-This service made it possible for its merchants to have great shipping agreements negotiated by Konga with reputable courier partners.
+Self-Fulfill Model made it possible for its merchants to have shipping agreements negotiated by Konga with reputable courier partners.
 The sellers control the management of their parcels from the point of order till the customers receive them.
 Payments are made directly to the sellers from the buyers when they receive their parcels.
 Buyers expect flexible and faster delivery of their parcels through the Self-Fulfill Model.
 Self-Fulfill Model has the option of allowing customers to rate sellers, products, and overall experience.

 Zinox acquisition

 Two months after laying off over half of its staff, Konga was acquired by Zinox, a Nigerian firm that manufactures and distributes computers.
-Following the acquisition, a few changes were made to the Konga leadership.
 In March 2018, the company appointed Olusiji Ijogun, former UAC Foods and Unilever executive as its chairman.
 Later that month, Shola Adekoya, resigned from his role as Konga CEO to be replaced by Nick Imudia, the immediate past Regional Director TCL/Alcatel and Prince Nnamdi Ekeh the Founder of Yudala.

-On 1 May 2018, Zinox merged Konga. com with its emerging retail outfit, Yudala, into a newer, bigger company, maintaining the Konga brand name, to become arguably the biggest e-commerce & retail company in Africa.
-The new Konga combined the online e-commerce strength of Konga.com and the expansive branch network of Yudala to execute pure omnichannel retail for the first time in Africa.
-Rumors suggest that Zinox acquired Konga for a meager $10 million suggesting that Kinnevik and Naspers, its long-term investors lost a combined 93% return on investment.
+On 1 May 2018, Zinox merged Konga with its emerging retail outfit, Yudala, maintaining the Konga brand name, to become a major e-commerce & retail company in Africa.